Orelbenr/cryptopals-writeups/README.md

 # cryptopals-writeups

-My writeups and python solutions to the challenges of https://cryptopals.com/.
+My writeups and Python solutions to the challenges of https://cryptopals.com/.

 The **Matasano crypto challenges** (cryptopals) take the form of practical attacks against cryptographic vulnerabilities.